SubhashG05/image-SR-evaluation/README.md

 ## Proposed Approach

 Our approach focuses on evaluating the performance of deep-learning SR models across different domains and scales to understand their strengths and limitations better.
 This comparative analysis will help identify which models are more efficient, robust, and suitable for real-world scenarios.

-By analyzing the results, we aim to:

-- Determine the most effective SR model for different image domains.
-- Highlight the challenges faced by each model, especially concerning unknown degradations and varying scaling factors.
-- Provide insights for future improvements in SR techniques, ensuring they are more adaptable and applicable to real-world applications.